 In terms of CSR, more volunteering type days are being offered to the workforce, team events are being run and there is much more of a focus on awareness days or weeks, such as Mental Health Awareness week.

-Those applying for permanent Senior Executive Assistant roles require international exposure, preferably also with European language skills of either French, German or Italian.
+Those applying for permanent Senior Executive Assistant jobs require international exposure, preferably also with European language skills of either French, German or Italian.

 Executive Assistant roles that are primarily 1:1 or 1:2 are starting to incorporate more, wider team support.
 This is becoming an issue because many EAs don’t want a team support focused role and there is a distinct shortage of Executive Assistants with the mix of both support and proven team experience.